Streamline your film production with a shot list made in Milanote

 How to do this in Milanote

-1. Download the Milanote mobile app
+1. Learn more about the Milanote mobile apps

 And you're done!